This post may contain affiliate links. Please see my disclosure policy.

 Rich, fudgy, and perfectly crackled, these chocolate crinkle cookies are a holiday classic!
 Made with Dutch process cocoa and unsweetened chocolate, each cookie is super chocolatey with a brownie-like center.
 Best of all, there’s no mixer or chill time required, so you can make and enjoy these cookies in just under an hour!
 Recipe yields 24 cookies.

-Love crinkle cookies?
-You may also like red velvet crinkle cookies or chocolate peppermint crinkle cookies!
+Craving more crinkle cookies?
+Try my red velvet crinkle cookies or chocolate peppermint crinkle cookies next!

 How to Make Chocolate Crinkle Cookies

-Combine dry ingredients: Whisk flour, Dutch process unsweetened cocoa powder, baking powder, and salt together in a bowl.
+Combine dry ingredients: Whisk together flour, unsweetened cocoa powder, baking powder, and salt in a bowl.
+For intense chocolate flavor, go with Dutch process cocoa.
+The extra cocoa butter makes the cookies super fudgy!

-Melt chocolate: Combine unsweetened chocolate and butter in a microwave-safe bowl.
+Melt chocolate: Combine chopped unsweetened chocolate and butter in a microwave-safe bowl.
 Heat in bursts, stirring until melted and smooth (about 90 seconds total).
+Be sure to use unsweetened chocolate or the cookies will be too sweet.

 Make dough: In a large bowl, whisk together sugar, brown sugar, and eggs for 1 minute until smooth and ribbony.